DanielEstrada1/crscraper_djangosite/README.md

 # crscraper_djangosite
 Django Website for my Crunchyroll Webscraper project This is the django website I made for my crunchroll webscraper project.
+Build using django and python.
+Runs from a linux server using apache2

 Displays a list of shows with the amount of episodes of each language that show has on crunchyroll